taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Woman with powerful thighs: **"As you can see from the videos from our remote sensor buoy, the influx of fresh water from melting glaciers is shoving an incredible amount of fresh water into the North Sea, enough that it is highly likely to shut down global ocean current circulations.
 This will trigger very abrupt and very signficant changes to annual average temperatures worldwide, which will in turn strain our food and water resources."**

+*Hmm, perhaps the world has switched to using [marine current power](https://en.wikipedia.org/wiki/Marine_current_power) for electricity generation...*

 Woman with powerful thighs: **"In short, things are about to get *very* bad."**

 ### Page 4